Open General Conditions in a new window.

 1.1.15 “Good Industry Practice” shall mean using standards, practices, methods and procedures to a good commercial standard, conforming to Applicable Laws, and exercising that degree of skill and care, diligence, prudence, and foresight which would reasonably and ordinarily be expected from a qualified, skilled and experienced person engaged in a similar type of undertaking under the same or similar circumstances.

-1.1.24 "Site" shall mean the destination to which the Work is delivered to.
+1.1.24 "Site" means the location where the Work is delivered and/or performed.

 1.1.25 "Specifications" shall mean written descriptions or instructions pertaining to the performance of the Work under the Contract, including but not limited to the qualitative and quantitative requirements for Products, standards, services, processes and workmanship.